tytydraco/yessleep/out/It_was_in_the_Cold_with_us.md

 The voice belonged to Bo, the night crew’s oldest relic.
 It cut through the mechanical hum like a jagged blade.

-“Sorry, Bo!
+“Sorry, Mister Bo!
 Hit a patch of black ice,” Travis called back.
 He was a young buck, still eager, still wearing that "new-guy" coat of sweat that I knew would eventually freeze into resentment.

 “Travis, I told ya to stop calling me 'Mister.'
 I’m yer coworker, not yer damn priest.
 Now get these peas off the floor before they freeze to the concrete.”